 Humanities › History & Culture Timeline of Battles and Treaties in Peloponnesian War Share Flipboard Email Print Socrates and Alcibiades.
-Clipart.com History & Culture Ancient History and Culture Greece Figures & Events Ancient Languages Egypt Asia Rome Mythology & Religion American History African American History African History Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More by N.S.
-Gill N.S.
-Gill is a freelance classics and ancient history writer.
-She has a master's degree in linguistics and is a former Latin teacher.
-Updated January 27, 2019 They'd fought cooperatively against the Persian enemy during the prolonged Persian Wars, but afterward, relations, strained even then, fell further apart.
+Clipart.com History & Culture Ancient History and Culture Greece Figures & Events Ancient Languages Egypt Asia Rome Mythology & Religion American History African American History African History Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By N.S.
+Gill Ancient History and Latin Expert M.A., Linguistics, University of Minnesota B.A., Latin, University of Minnesota N.S.
+Gill is a Latinist, writer, and teacher of ancient history and Latin.
+She has been featured by NPR and National Geographic for her ancient history expertise. our editorial process N.S.
+Gill Updated January 27, 2019 They'd fought cooperatively against the Persian enemy during the prolonged Persian Wars, but afterward, relations, strained even then, fell further apart.
 Greek against Greek, the Peloponnesian War wore both sides down leading to a state where the leader of Macedonia and his sons, Philip and Alexander, could take control.
 The Peloponnesian War was fought between two groups of Greek allies.
 One was the Peloponnesian League, which had Sparta as its leader.
 The other leader was Athens, which controlled The Delian League.
 Before the Peloponnesian War (All dates in the 5th Century B.C.)
 477 Aristides forms Delian League.
 451 Athens and Sparta sign five-year treaty.
 449 Persia and Athens sign peace treaty.
 446 Athens and Sparta sign 30 years peace treaty.
 432 Revolt of Potidaea.
 1st Stage of the Peloponnesian War (Archidamian War) From 431-421 Athens (under Pericles and then Nicias) successful until 424.
 Athens makes little forays on the Peloponnese by sea and Sparta destroys areas in the countryside of Attica.
 Athens makes a disastrous expedition into Boeotia.
 They try to recover Amphipolis (422), unsuccessfully.
 Athens fears more of her allies would desert, so she signs a treaty (Peace of Nicias) that allows her to keep her face, basically setting things back to how they were before the war except for Plataea and Thracian towns.
 431 Peloponnesian War begins.
 Siege of Potidaea.
 Plague in Athens.
 429 Pericles dies.
 Siege of Plataea (-427) 428 Revolt of Mitylene.
 427 Athenian Expedition to Sicily.
 [See map of Sicily and Sardinia.]
 421 Peace of Nicias.
 2nd Stage of the Peloponnesian War From 421-413 Corinth forms coalitions against Athens.
 Alcibiades stirs up trouble and is exiled.
 Betrays Athens to Sparta.
 Both sides seek the alliance of Argos but after the Battle of Mantinea, where Argos loses most of her military, Argos no longer matters, although she becomes an Athenia Ally.
 415-413 - Athenian expedition to Syracuse.
 Sicily.
 3rd Stage of the Peloponnesian War From 413-404 (Decelean War or Ionian War) Under the advice of Alcibiades, Sparta invades Attica, occupying the town of Decelea near Athens [source: Jona Lendering].
 Athens continues to send ships and men to Sicily even though it is disastrous.
 Athens, which had started the war with the advantage in naval battle, loses his advantage to the Corinthians and Syracusans.
 Sparta then used Persian gold from Cyrus to build her fleet, stirs up trouble with Athenian allies in Ionia, and destroys the Athenian fleet at the Battle of Aegosotami.
 The Spartans are led by Lysander.
 404 - Athens surrenders.
 Peloponnesian War Ends Athens loses its democratic government.
 Control is put into the Board of 30.
 Sparta's subject allies have to pay 1000 talents annually.
 Thirty Tyrants rule Athens.
-Continue Reading Why Was the Peloponnesian War Fought?
-Major Topics in Ancient Greek History Sparta's Rise to Power & How it Happened Who Was the Spartan General Lysander?
-30 Maps Show How Greece Became a Superpower of the Ancient World What You Should Know About the Formation of the Delian League Leader of Classical Athens during the Periclean Age 7 Points to Know About Ancient Greek Government Introduction to the Persian Wars Political Aspects of the Classical Age of Greece Get Fast Facts on Greece Persian Wars: Battle of Plataea How the Persian Wars Started Terms You Should Know About The Battle of Thermopylae Top 10 Wars of the Roman Republic Where Did Alexander the Great Come From?
+Who Was the Spartan General Lysander?
+Why Was the Peloponnesian War Fought?
+Pericles Was the Leader of Classical Athens During the Periclean Age Greek Upset: The Battle of Marathon Sparta's Rise to Power & How it Happened Introduction to the Persian Wars Biography of Alcibiades, Ancient Greek Soldier-Politician The Thirty Tyrants After the Peloponnesian War Political Aspects of the Classical Age of Greece 30 Maps Show How Greece Became a Superpower of the Ancient World Major Topics in Ancient Greek History Persian Wars: Battle of Salamis What You Should Know About the Formation of the Delian League Alexander the Great - Biography, Timeline, and Study Guide 7 Points to Know About Ancient Greek Government What Were the Major Events of the Persian Wars?